The Brampton Files

 ‘That is just to separate you from the crowd.
 From our research, it's clear that there are firm support bases for various ideas such as a ban on killing baby seals, ethics of industrial production of meat, veganism and the environmental impact of producing meat.
 We will run a campaign that will knit these groups into a vote base, while also appealing to the wider audience.
 We believe that your support for these causes will enhance your likeability among meat eaters too!’.

-He also explained that minority groups based on skin color, sexual orientation and religion always voted together.
-The only minority group that hasn’t found a voice was vegetarians.
+He also explained that minority groups based on skin color, sexual orientation and religion tend to vote together.
+The only minority group that hasn’t found a collective voice was vegetarians.

 I must have looked doubtful.
 He showed me a set of slides with lots of charts that showed how undecided voters are weary of the main election issues that all candidates usually talk about.
 He showed similar features from Ralph Nader’s runs for American presidency, and a profile of his voters in those elections.